LGBTQ migration: Credibility

 According to Neva Wagner, asylum claims in the United Kingdom face a "notorious challenge".
 Over 98% of sexual orientation claims were denied in the United Kingdom between 2005 and 2009, compared to the 76.5% refusal rating for all asylum applicants.

 Bisexual claimants face an even greater challenge in providing evidence that immigration officials expect in asylum cases due to their dual sexuality.
 This can lead to a lack of clarity and understanding of their experiences.
 In bisexuality claims, claimants must demonstrate that they are at risk for persecution, even if their sexuality allows them to act in a heterosexual manner.
 The common presumption that bisexuals are able to choose partners from the opposite sex is one of the main reasons why they have more obstacles in the process of asylum seeking.
+The first known bisexual person granted asylum based on their sexuality in the United States was Apphia Kumar, who was first advised to apply as a lesbian.

-British claimants also require evidence from an "expert witness"—someone with expertise on the country in which the person seeks asylum—and some countries require a medical documentation of physical and psychological harm done.
+British claimants also require evidence from an "expert witness"–someone with expertise on the country in which the person seeks asylum–and some countries require a medical documentation of physical and psychological harm done.
 These requirements decrease the credibility of the asylum seeker's own testimony as well as relying on homonationalist ideas to determine who is "queer enough".

-Lawyer S Chelvan reported to the Huffington Post that the use of pornographic evidence—individuals taping themselves having sex with same sex partners—has risen due to challenges to credibility of queer claims.
-Furthermore, immigration officials have refused witnesses for the credibility of queer asylum claims if the witness did not have sex with applicant.
+Lawyer S Chelvan reported to the Huffington Post that the use of pornographic evidence–individuals taping themselves having sex with same-sex partners–has risen due to challenges to credibility of queer claims.
+Furthermore, immigration officials have refused witnesses for the credibility of queer asylum claims if the witness did not have sex with the applicant.
 Credibility becomes an issue, as many refugees keep their identity as being queer a secret from their own family and friends in order to avoid persecution.